 - Remember, you have the right to change authorized treating physicians if you are unhappy.

-If you have any questions or problems related to your doctor’s treatment after a work-related injury, do not hesitate to contact a Miami-Dade County workers’ compensation lawyer at Morales & Cerino.
+If you have any questions or problems related to your doctor’s treatment after a work-related injury, do not hesitate to contact a Hialeah workers’ compensation lawyer at Morales & Cerino.
 We are here to alleviate the stress and confusion, to help you get your life back on track.